|Admission Standards||Extremely Easy|

 |Applicant Competition||Very Low|

-How hard is it to get into Alabama State University and can I get accepted?
-The school has a 98% acceptance rate.
-Last year, 6,696 out of 6,842 applicants were admitted making Alabama State University an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
-Academically, it has extremely easy requirements for admission test scores, generally admitting students who score in the top 80 percent.
+How hard is it to get into Alabama State and can I get accepted?
+The school has a 97% acceptance rate ranking it #26 in Alabama for lowest rate of acceptance.
+Last year, 6,467 out of 6,674 applicants were admitted making Alabama State University an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has extremely easy requirements for admission test scores, generally admitting students who score in the top 81 percent.
 Alabama State University typically accepts and attracts "B-" average high school students.
-Only 14% of those admitted chose to enroll in the school.
+Only 16% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the lower half of their high school class.